 National Health and Medical Research Council.
-Procedures and requirements for meeting the 2011 NHMRC standard for clinical practice guidelines.
-Melbourne: National Health and Medical Research Council; 2011.
+Procedures and requirements for meeting the NHMRC standards for clinical practice guidelines.
+Melbourne: National Health and Medical Research Council; 2020.

 Revision history

 The following table describes a summary of the changes made to this document since original publication.